 4. Protect Yourself

-- You should have all the utility costs clearly explained in writing, and how they are paid for, and in what percentage etc.
+- Have all the utility costs clearly explained in writing, how they are paid for, and in what percentage

-- You and your future roommate should sign a roommate agreement, and you should put their name on the lease if possible.
+- Sign a roommate agreement with your future roommate and put their name on the lease if possible.

 You can utilize our roommate matching service for free to find the perfect roommate for you.
 We can help you take a lot of the guess work out of finding a good roommate, and help guide you through all the steps listed above.